 - "Wisdom is the principal thing; therefore get wisdom."
 Prov.
 4:7.
 Wisdom.-"The quality of being wise; knowledge, and the capacity to make due use of it."-Webster.
 A person may have an abundance of knowledge, and still show no wisdom. - 2.
 What will this acquisition bring to those who obtain it? - "Exalt her, and she shall promote thee: she shall bring thee to honor, when thou dost embrace her.
 She shall give to thine head an ornament of grace: a crown of glory shall she deliver to thee."
 Verses 8, 9. - 3.
 How are the things of earth to be compared to it? - "She is more precious than rubies: and all the things thou canst desire are not to be compared unto her."
 Prov.
-3:15. - 4.
+3: 15. - 4.
 Whence comes this precious acquirement? - "For the Lord giveth wisdom."
 Prov.
 2:6. - 5.
 How may one obtain it? - "If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him."
 James 1:5. - 6.
 What does this asking involve? - "But let him ask in faith, nothing wavering: for he that wavereth is like a wave of the sea, driven with the wind and tossed.
 For let not that man think that he shall receive anything of the Lord."
 Verses 6, 7. - 7.
-What is the beginning, or first state, of wisdom? - "The fear [reverence] of the Lord, is the beginning of wisdom: a good understanding have all they that do his commandments: his praise endureth forever."
+What is the beginning, or first state, of wisdom? - "The fear of the Lord is the beginning of wisdom: a good understanding have all they that do his commandments: his praise endureth forever."
 Ps.
-III: 10.
-That is, reverence for God leads one to keep his commandments, by which is obtained an understanding of God's will.
-Christ kept his Father's commandments, and the wisdom which he manifested, not only in asking and answering questions, but at all times, illustrates the truthfulness of the declaration, "A good understanding have all they that do his commandments." - 8.
+111:10.
+The meaning of this text is fully set forth by the words of the apostle: "Behold, thou art called a Jew, and restest in the law, . . . and knowest his will, and approvest the things that are more excellent, being instructed out of the law."
+Rom.
+2:17, 18.
+This is truly a good understanding, and one that all may have who will do the commandments of God. - 8.
 What has the Saviour promised to those who will keep his words? - "If a man love me, he will keep my words: and my father will love him, and we will come unto him, and make our abode with him."
 John 14:23.